Rajivrocks-Ltd/BadPoetryGenerator/README.md

 Generating Poetry:
 Once the model is trained, you can use it to generate new poetic sequences.
 In the notebook, there's a section that takes a seed text as input and generates a sequence of words using the trained model.
 You can customize:

-seed_text: The starting phrase for the poem.
+`seed_text`: The starting phrase for the poem.
-next_words: The number of words to generate after the seed.
+`next_words:` The number of words to generate after the seed.

 Running the Notebook: